Raivizz/CritSounds/README.md

 - No more "other dlls for all these crazy audio file formats".

-- Enumeration removed, mod now depends entirely on DamageClass (custom damage class support to be added once major mods get ported to 1.4)
+- Enumeration removed, mod now depends entirely on DamageClass

 # Current features